arduino/docs-content/content/hardware/08.edu/solution-and-kits/alvik/tutorials/01.getting-started/getting-started.md

 2. The [latest libraries](https://github.com/arduino/arduino-alvik-mpy/releases) have to be placed in the Nano ESP32.
 3. The [latest firmware](https://github.com/arduino-libraries/Arduino_AlvikCarrier/releases) has to be uploaded to the STM32 microcontroller.

-Alvik comes with a preinstalled version of libraries and firmware, but in case you want to upgrade it or if something happens and you mess things up, here is is the guide to reinstall both libraries and firmware.
+Alvik comes with a preinstalled version of libraries and firmware, but in case you want to upgrade it or if something happens and you mess things up, here is the guide to reinstall both libraries and firmware.

 ### MicroPython Firmware on the Nano ESP32